Teaching

 "Through this position, I hope to translate my deep interest in human-made ecosystems into a critical MA course that brings forth artists that know how to imagine, shape and comment on alternative ecological futures."

-In the academic year 2020/2021, Bio Art & Design gains ground with two courses led by Emma van der Leest and Emma Luijtjens exploring bacterial leather, mycelium and slime molds, Cartographies of the Vanishing now continues with Jarl Schulp and Mark Ijzerman, and with an in-depth workshop by Lili Carr of the Feral Atlas project.
-Methods in art and activism and a practice of "care" are introduced by Suzanne Dhaliwal, while alternative collective futures and community relations are explored by Jasper Griepink in a collaboration with curator Imke Ruigrok and in connection with the RE|Nature festival happening in Den Bosch in October 2021.
-Foundational theory and methods are in the great hands of Alison Sperling.
+In the academic year 2020/2021, the role of bio art & design gained ground in the curriculum with two modules led by biodesigner Emma van der Leest and biotechnologist Emma Luijtjens exploring bacterial leather, mycelium and slime molds.
+Cartographies of the Vanishing continued with Jarl Schulp and Mark Ijzerman and included an in-depth workshop by Lili Carr of Anna Tsing's Feral Atlas project.
+Methods in art and activism and a practice of "care" were introduced by Suzanne Dhaliwal, while alternative collective futures and community relations were explored by Jasper Griepink in a collaboration with curator Imke Ruigrok and in connection with the RE|Nature festival that took place in Den Bosch in October 2021.
+Foundational theory and methods were in the great hands of dr. Alison Sperling.

 During the pandemic, we launched "Dutch Invertuals Academy" as a way to share our knowledge and transcend borders while confined to our own houses.
 It is aimed at young professionals and at discovering new ways of working, exchange knowledge, get inspired, explore new materials, and experiment.
 As one of the three main tutors I guided a group of eight designers in their personal projects.
 This first edition of the academy program, projects were shipped to the Netherlands and exhibited at Dutch Design Week.